brandur/org/drafts/mongodb.md

 In the optimal system, you have an automated process that attempts to identify this class of failure and clean them up by reverting data to a consistent state.
-But here in the real world with deadlines and scarce engineering time, you'll almost certainly have a human operator that dives in and _manually_ repairs that bad data.
+But here in the real world, with deadlines and scarce engineering time, you'll almost certainly have a human operator that dives in and _manually_ repairs that bad data.
 Remember that the process could have been cut off between _any_ two Mongo commits, so you could be left with an innumerable